acrylic-style/DoubleTimeCommandsBungee/README.md

   * Build Team (enum: BUILDTEAM)
   * Admin (enum: ADMIN)
   * Owner (enum: OWNER)
+* Limbo if you use any server for limbo
+  * You can specify limbo server at BungeeCord/config.yml
+  * `/afkwarp` for warp to the server named as `LIMBO`, does not work if player is already at limbo
+  * `/limbo` for herobrine who lives in limbo
+  * Warped to the limbo when kicked from server
+  * It does not work if not named limbo server as `LIMBO` or does not exist

+Note: All commands could be overridden by spigot plugins!

 ## Installation
 1. Download this plugin into your BungeeCord/plugins (not spigot)